telegraphic/ska-sdp-datamodels/docs/src/RASCIL_install.rst

     export RASCIL=/path/to/rascil
     export PYTHONPATH=$RASCIL:$PYTHONPATH

-"python setup.py install" installs an egg in the correct site-packages location so the definition of PYTHONPATH is not needed if you only don't intend to update or edit rascil in place.
+"python setup.py install" installs in the correct site-packages location so the definition of PYTHONPATH is not needed if you only don't intend to update or edit rascil in place.
 If you do intend to make changes, you will need the definition of PYTHONPATH.